jon-jacky/Piety/scripts/demo.md

 editor buffer.
 You can see these buffers update in their windows as you edit in another window or on the command line.

 Here is a sample session that demonstrates this.
-Here *>>* is Piety's Python prompt (with two brackets, to distinguish it from the standard Python prompt with three brackets *>>>*) and *:* is the editor command prompt.

-First, start the script:
+First, at the system command line, change directory to the Piety scripts directory, then type the command to set up the Python path to find all the Piety modules, then type the command to start the demo:

+    $ cd ~/Piety/scripts
+    $ . ../bin/asyncio_paths
     $ python3 -im demo

 The *edsel* screen with one window appears, showing the *main* buffer containing the line *This is the main buffer*.
-At the bottom of the screen is a two-line scrolling command entry region, where you type commands at the *:* prompt.
+At the bottom of the screen is a two-line scrolling command entry region, where you type commands at the *:* editor prompt.

 Type commands at the *edsel* command prompt to create two new windows that show timestamps updating, then traverse to